aapetukhov/ASR-DeepSpeech2/README.md

 ## About

-This repository contains a template for solving ASR task with PyTorch.
-This template branch is a part of the [HSE DLA course](https://github.com/markovka17/dla) ASR homework.
-Some parts of the code are missing (or do not follow the most optimal design choices...) and students are required to fill these parts themselves (as well as writing their own models, etc.).
+This repository contains a project on ASR with all necessary scripts provided for training and evaluating the model.
+It is worth noting that with better GPUs than a single P100 more extended training time would have been available, so higher results would have been achieved.
+You can also use a different language model, I use the pruned one because of the resources constraints.

 See the task assignment [here](https://github.com/markovka17/dla/tree/2024/hw1_asr).